The SECURE 2.0 Act marked a significant step toward enabling more small business owners and employees to pursue retirement stability.

 Outlined below is the status of our recordkeeping support for some key SECURE 2.0 provisions (sections) for your PlanPremier®-Bundled workplace retirement plan.
 For a better understanding of these provisions, refer to SECURE 2.0 Act of 2022 ― A boost to retirement saving (PDF) or speak with your plan’s financial professional.

 We’re committed to supporting key SECURE 2.0 provisions and making it as easy as possible for your plan to comply with the requirements.
-We’ll provide a SECURE 2.0 amendment to plans using our document services prior to the IRS extended deadline to adopt the amendment (late 2025 to mid 2026).
+We’ll provide a SECURE 2.0 amendment to plans using our document services prior to the IRS extended deadline to adopt the amendment planned for 2026.
 The fee for the amendment is $1,250 per plan, and will include mandatory provisions and any optional provisions adopted by your plan.

 Recordkeeping status for key SECURE 2.0 Act provisions